 Configure Global Pricing Settings

-This section is a part of the Price Management topic that provides the general understanding of pricing concept in Oro applications.
+This section is part of the Price Management topic that provides a general understanding of pricing concept in Oro applications.

 Global pricing configuration helps you: